alanszlosek/pimera/README.md

 In `mmal-version/` run `pimera`.

-Open `http://YOUR_PI_IP:808` in your browser.
+Open `http://YOUR_PI_IP:8080` in your browser.
 You should see a 2fps stream.

-The defaults in `settings.ini` should work fine for the first test.
+The defaults in `mmal-version/settings.ini` should work fine for the first test.
-* Open settings.ini, but defaults should work fine

 # History